colinbazzano/webapi-iv-guided/notes.md

 - extract configuration into environment variables.
 - setup Continuous Deployment from Github to Heroku.
   - commit and push to GH and the api gets updated on Heroku.
+  - add a "start" script to `package.json`
+  - make the Port dynamic

 ## Switching Remotes